wazuh/wazuh-chef/cookbooks/README.md

 ### Centralized Configuration

-You can configure your Wazuh [Centralized Configuration](https://documentation.wazuh.com/4.0/user-manual/reference/centralized-configuration.html#centralized-configuration-process) with Chef.
+You can set up your Wazuh [Centralized Configuration](https://documentation.wazuh.com/4.0/user-manual/reference/centralized-configuration.html#centralized-configuration-process) with Chef.

 In order to achieve this, the following steps are required: